 Located north of Taos, west of the town of Arroyo Hondo about a 15-20 minute walk down a dirt and rock path at the end of Tune Road, which is a bumpy residential dirt road on the way out to the Rio Grande Gorge Bridge.
 Two sand-bottomed and rock pools are located in the ruins of an old stagecoach stop on the east bank of the Rio Grande.
 Pool temperatures are usually about 97 F, depending on how high the river is.
 Clothing optional.
 Easy hike.

 Directions: From Taos, go north on RT 64 and continue on RT 64 toward the Taos Airport.
 Turn right on Tune Road, roughly across from the airport.
 Travel about 4.2 miles to where the road forks, keep left.
 Continue about .5 miles more to the parking area at edge of canyon and walk about .5 miles down the old wagon road at the left side of the parking area.

 Ojo Caliente Resort

 Located in the foothills of the Carson National Forest, in the town of Ojo Caliente, between Santa Fe and Taos.
-Five different natural hot springs with four different types of mineral waters, including lithia, iron, soda and arsenic.
+Five different natural hot springs feature four different types of mineral waters, including lithia, iron, soda and arsenic.
 Temperatures ranging from 85-106F.
-Mud pool, four private outdoor pools (for an additional rental fee), and large public swimming pool.
+THey offer a mud pool, four private outdoor pools (for an additional rental fee), and a large public swimming pool.
 Bathing suits required.
 Full spa services, dining and gift shop.

 Photos: Manby Hot Springs and soaking at Ojo Caliente Mineral Springs by Ryan Heffernan